 Organizations can monitor their score and act according to Microsoft’s best practice recommendations, which you can find on the Improvement actions tab.

-In addition to a trend graph, which shows how your score has changed over time, you can also view a graph that shows how your score compares to other tenants of a similar size, in the same industry.
+In addition to a trend graph, which shows how your score has changed over time, you can also view a graph which shows how your score compares to other tenants of a similar size, in the same industry.

-Adopt a “Zero Trust” Approach and Enforce “Least Privilege” Access
+4. Adopt a “Zero Trust” Approach and Enforce “Least Privilege” Access

 The zero-trust security model is particularly relevant when using cloud platforms for storing and processing sensitive data.
 This is because the traditional moat-castle approach is not compatible with remote, distributed environments.